-- Understand key concepts and measures of economic inequality.

-- Analyze the causes and consequences of inequality in different contexts.

-- Evaluate policy interventions aimed at reducing inequality.

-- Develop skills in data analysis and interpretation related to inequality.

-6.B Synthesize multifaceted information from various sources across different functional fields
+- Understand key concepts and measures of economic inequality. - Analyze the causes and consequences of inequality in different contexts. - Evaluate policy interventions aimed at reducing inequality. - Develop skills in data analysis and interpretation related to inequality. - 1.C Communicate effectively in English - 1.A Demonstrate an international mindset - 6.B Synthesize multifaceted information from various sources across different functional fields